AlanWu888/pad/notes.md

 ---

-## 7. Open questions worth resolving before committing
+## 8. What's still unanswered

+This research establishes the mechanics, pricing, and quotas — it does not establish real numbers for this specific workload, nor does it make the product/architecture decisions that the numbers depend on.
+Specifically still open:

+**Not yet measured (this is what the Section 7 test plan is for):**
+- Actual added latency (p50/p95/p99) of Bedrock Guardrails and Presidio against Claude Code/Cowork-shaped payloads.
+Everything in this doc about latency is either AWS's own general guidance or third-party vendor figures (e.g. Lakera's 5–50ms) — not a measurement of *this* workload.
+- Actual cost per session at realistic session lengths and policy combinations — Section 3's math is illustrative, not measured.
+- Where the account-wide TUPS/RPS throttling ceiling actually bites under concurrent Cowork/Claude Code sessions at expected production concurrency (we don't yet know the target concurrency to test against).
+- Detection quality (false positive/negative rates) for Bedrock's PII filter vs. Presidio vs. Comprehend on realistic content — this doc only covers speed and cost, not accuracy, and a faster/cheaper option that misses PII or over-blocks legitimate content isn't actually a win.

+**Design/architecture decisions this doc doesn't make:**
-- Does the target architecture route through LiteLLM, or call Bedrock/Presidio directly?
-This determines whether `GuardrailConverseContentBlock` scoping is available out of the box (native Bedrock SDK) or needs to be added to LiteLLM's guardrail hook config (check current LiteLLM support for `GuardrailConverseContentBlock` — as of this research it was an open feature request, not yet native).
+- Whether the guardrail sits in front of Bedrock directly, or behind LiteLLM as the gateway — this determines whether `GuardrailConverseContentBlock` scoping (Section 4) is available natively today.
+As of this research, LiteLLM support for it was an open GitHub feature request, not shipped — worth confirming current status before assuming it's usable out of the box.
+- Whether synchronous, per-turn, full guardrail coverage is actually required, or whether async/post-hoc/sampled checking (Section 6) is acceptable for this use case — this is as much a risk-tolerance and compliance call as a technical one.
-- What's the actual compliance requirement — is guardrail coverage on system-prompt/history genuinely needed (e.g. is untrusted content ever injected into history), or is user-input + final-output sufficient?
-This materially changes both cost and design.
+- Whether the requirement is genuinely "guardrail the whole agent," or specifically "guardrail user input and final output" — untrusted content in the system prompt or intermediate tool output is a materially different (and rarer) threat model than untrusted user input, and the answer changes both cost and which of Section 6's alternatives make sense.

-- Confirm current Bedrock Guardrails pricing and quota numbers against the [AWS pricing page](https://aws.amazon.com/bedrock/pricing/) and your account's service quotas before finalizing a cost model — both have changed within the past year and may change again.
+**Numbers worth re-verifying close to decision time, since they move:**
+- Bedrock Guardrails pricing has already changed materially once (an ~85% cut in December 2024) and service quotas were doubled/increased 8x in February 2025 — both are plausibly different again by the time this is acted on.
+Re-check the [pricing page](https://aws.amazon.com/bedrock/pricing/) and your account's actual Service Quotas rather than trusting this document's numbers indefinitely.
+- Confirm the account's actual AWS region has the higher (50 RPS / 200 TUPS) quota — it was rolled out to US East (N. Virginia) and US West (Oregon) first and may not be universal.

 ---